opencord/openolt/README.md

-Get access credentials for https://edgecore.quickconnect.to and then login and navigate to File_Station -> EdgecoreNAS, and then the folder /ASXvOLT16/OpenOLT_Agent/From_ONF_Distribution/ and pick the right version of deb package required for your testing. voltha-2.2/openolt-2.2.0.deb is the latest version of package with support for BAL3.2.3.2 The pre-built debian packages have been tested on ONL-4.14.
-The ONL Installer required for voltha-2.2/openolt-2.2.0.deb is also available at in the same patch, i.e., voltha-2.2/.
+Get access credentials for https://edgecore.quickconnect.to and then login and navigate to File_Station -> EdgecoreNAS, and then the folder /ASXvOLT16/OpenOLT_Agent/From_ONF_Distribution/ and pick the right version of deb package required for your testing. voltha-2.3/openolt-2.3.0.deb is the latest version of package with support for BAL3.2.3.2 The pre-built debian packages have been tested on ONL-4.14.
+The ONL Installer required for voltha-2.3/openolt-2.3.0.deb is also available at in the same path, i.e., voltha-2.3/.

 More info on how to install ONL can be found on the official [ONL website](https://opennetlinux.org/).